ExpressionEngine/ExpressionEngine-User-Guide/docs/development/modules.md

 }
 ```

-You're add-on will now have a control panel page with a form as seen in this screenshot:
+You're add-on will now have a Control Panel page with a form as seen in this screenshot:

 ![add-on with form](_images/add-on-view.png)

-You can easily have multiple views (think about if your add-on has [multiple control panel pages](#adding-more-pages).
-Simply use the CLI's `make:view` command then connect them to your Mcp pages by passing the view name to `$this->setBody();`

-TIP: This is only the begining of what you can do with forms in the Control Panel.
+TIP: This is only the beginning of what you can do with forms in the Control Panel.
 Read more in the docs on the [`CP\Form` service](development/services/cp-form.md)() to understand what else is possible.

 TIP: **{ee:u}** Learn more about the [CP\Form service on ExpressionEngine University](https://u.expressionengine.com/article/ultra-double-secret-manual-shared-form-part-four).